openshift/console-operator/README.md

 Its much easier to dev & run the binary locally (rather than build it, put it in a container, push the container, then deploy the container...repeat.)

+If you are running with `oc cluster up`:

+ - You may need to use a 3.9 or 3.10 release of `oc`
+ - Make sure you provide a `--public-hostname` flag in order for the console to properly find the master public URL.  something like `oc cluster up --public-hostname=<your.ip.address>` should suffice.
+- if you are running the `console` locally, then `export OPENSHIFT_API="<your.ip.address>"` should match your `--public-hostname` flag (above)

 Follow local dev instructions from `operator-sdk` including a few extras:

 ```bash